-Genre: Hack-’N-Slash Developer: Sega of Japan Publisher: Sega of America Players: 1-2 Released: 1989
+Genre: Hack-‘N-Slash Developer: Sega Enterprises Publisher: Sega Enterprises Players: 1-2 Released: 1989

 Golden Axe was released in 1989 and can best be described as Streets of Rage with mythological characters.
 There are three characters to choose from: a male warrior, a female warrior, and an elf.
 The gist of the story goes like this: Dark Adder is Evil and is killing off people, it is your job to stop him and bring his evil tactics to a halt.
 Now then, without further ado, let’s get onto the review.